 |MATH 4510||Introduction to Probability Theory||3|

 The department requires a master's degree candidate to complete an approved program of study consisting of at least 30 credit hours, at least 18 of which must be applied mathematics or statistics courses at the 5000 level or above.
-A grade of C (2.0) or higher must be attained in each course.
+Maintain a GPA of 3.0 or better and earn at least a C grade in each course.

 Note: The APPM 5720 course number is used for a variety of courses that are either run for the first time or on an ad hoc basis.
 When appropriate, the Graduate Committee may decide that a particular version of this course should count towards graduate credits.
 If a student would like to count credits from APPM 5720 toward an APPM graduate degree, advice should be sought from the Director of the PMD program on whether this would be permissible.